 In 2014, Toronto and Region Conservation (TRCA) launched an international design competition called Greening the Grounds @ Jane + Finch, seeking a visionary master plan with additional conceptual designs for designated components of the project.
 The competition was open to any professional, student, or group of designers.

-The competition was staged online, using a platform developed by Projexity.
+The competition was staged online.
 Members of the general public were encouraged to review, share, comment and ultimately choose their favourite proposal.

 The top-voted entries formed the basis of the short list, from which a jury chose the winning design.
 That design was later adapted to specific site conditions by TRCA’s in-house landscape architects.